-- Download all responses: this link will download a .csv file of all of your responses so that you may carry out further analysis using Excel or another software package.
+- Download all responses: this link will download an .xlsx file of all of your responses so that you may carry out further analysis using Excel or another software package.

-- Download all responses including analyst fields: as above, this will give you a .csv file of all responses including the analyst fields you have input.
+- Download all responses including analyst fields: as above, this will give you an .xlsx file of all responses including the analyst fields you have input.

 - Removed responses: you can view and manage all the responses you have removed from the consultation.